In this guide we’ll look at the best bulb planter tools.

 The Gardena Bulb Planter is arguably the best bulb planter tool on the market.
 This makes light work of planting and growing flower bulbs; there’s no tiresome digging of holes to slow you down!

 This bulb planter is very convenient with an automatic grip trigger that releases the soil, effortlessly closing the planting hole.
 It’s very resistant against corrosion, made from high quality steel and coated with Duroplast to ensure it lasts.
 The easy to read depth scale ensures the ideal depth for each specific bulb – leading to healthier and happier flowers!

-Wolf Garden FHN Bulb Planter Review
+Wolf-Garten FHN Bulb Planter Review

-The Wolf Garden FHN Bulb Planter is another easy to use bulb planter that makes planting and bedding both quicker and easier.
+The Wolf-Garten FHN Bulb Planter is another easy to use bulb planter that makes planting and bedding both quicker and easier.
 Simply place the planter in the soil, twist and push down to create the hole – then lift out.
 Once your bulb is planted, the soil is released automatically at just the push of a button.